 My full name is Charles Sumner Crow IV.
 I was raised in Princeton, New Jersey and moved to New York City for graduate studies in 2003.
 I currently live in northern Brooklyn and work in midtown Manhattan.

 I have worked on the buy-side as an alternative money manager for the majority of my career.
 My primary interest is the generation of market-neutral, absolute returns for institutional investors.
 I generate data-driven investment decisions for long/short, multi-asset class portfolios using modern open source software and machine learning.

 I am an advocate for empirically-driven decisions throughout a modern investment firm, spanning the front-, middle- and back-offices (for more details, see my paper “Frontline Data Science: Human + Machine”).
 I believe the integration of a high impact Data Science team across an organization is non-trivial, but paramount to success.

-Even though I am heavily quantitative, I believe both discretionary and systematic alternative strategies have great strengths and should be a component of any robust institutional portfolio (assuming incentive fees are commiserate with pure alpha received and not paid for commoditized beta exposures).
-The thoughtful application of two will lead to the highest probability of future success in the modern era of capital markets, dominated by (1) interconnected, fast-moving markets and (2) vast amounts of data, routinely characterized by unstable correlations.
+Even though I am heavily quantitative, I believe both discretionary and systematic alternative strategies play important roles in any robust institutional portfolio (assuming incentive fees are calibrated to pure alpha expectations, and not paid for ‘commoditized’ systematic factor exposures).
+The thoughtful application of two investment styles will lead to the highest probability of future success in the modern era of capital markets, dominated by (i) interconnected, fast-moving markets and (ii) vast amounts of data, routinely characterized by unstable correlations.